 Nick has served in student ministry for 20 years and currently serves as Family Pastor at Northside Baptist in middle TN.
 His passion is helping families show and share their faith from house to house.
 He and his wife Courtney have 3 children, Samuel, Sophia, & Asa.
 They love ice cream, the outdoors, and think that Dauphin Island, Alabama, is one of the coolest places to spend a vacation.

-For more on Helping Parents Lead, check out:
+For more posts, check out:

 Connect with your parents in less than five minutes!